Optimal Sup-norm Rates and Uniform Inference on Nonlinear Functionals of Nonparametric IV Regression: Useful results on random matrices

 \textbf{Notation:} For a $r \times c$ matrix $A$ with $r \leq c$ and full row rank $r$ we let $A^-_l$ denote its left pseudoinverse, namely $(A'A)^{-}A'$ where $'$ denotes transpose and $^{-}$ denotes generalized inverse.
 We let $s_{\min}(A)$ denote the minimum singular value of a rectangular matrix $A$.
-For a positive-definite symmetric matrix $A$ we let $\lambda_{\min}(A)$, $\lambda_{\max}(A)$ and $A^{1/2}$ denote its minimum and maximum eigenvalue and positive definite square root, respectively.
+For a positive-definite symmetric matrix $A$ we let $\lambda_{\min}(A)$ and $\lambda_{\max}(A)$ denote its minimum and maximum eigenvalue, respectively.